vokac/iam-website/content/en/docs/tasks/deployment/voms_importer/_index.md

   Instructions on how to deploy the IAM VOMS importer script
 ---

-## VOMS versus importer

-The transition from X.509 to tokens takes time, therefore **IAM was designed to be backward-compatible with our existing infrastructure.**

-IAM provides a VOMS endpoint that **can issue VOMS credentials understood by existing clients and libraries**.
-* VOMS clients $>$= 2.0.16

-The [VOMS importer](https://github.com/indigo-iam/voms-importer/) migration script has been developed to import users from VOMS to IAM:
-* users will **NOT** have to re-register in mass to IAM, and their IAM account will be automagically linked to their CERN account;
+## The VOMS-importer script

-* the script will keep IAM in sync with the VOMS instances until the VO registration process is migrated to IAM.
+The [VOMS importer](https://github.com/indigo-iam/voms-importer/) migration script has been developed to import users from VOMS to IAM.
+The script keeps IAM in sync with the VOMS instances until the VO registration process is migrated to IAM.

-At some point **IAM will be the only authoritative VOMS server for the infrastructure**.

-### The VOMS importer script

 The migratition of VO structure and users from an existing VOMS VO server means to consider the following information:
 * VOMS Groups